How to Make and Freeze Butternut Squash Puree (+ 20 Ways To Use It)

 How to Freeze Butternut Squash Puree

-TO FREEZE: Divide the cooked butternut squash up into 1 cup portions.
-Put each 1 cup portion in a small ziptop baggie and then place all the baggies in a gallon-size freezer bag.
+To Freeze: Bake squash completely.
+Let cool.
+Puree.
+Then freeze in freezer bags or containers for 3-6 months.
+I would suggest dividing the puree into 1-cup portions when freezing.
+Put each 1-cup portion in a small ziptop baggie and then place all the baggies in a gallon-size freezer bag.
 This will allow you to pull out only what you need for a recipe.

 Make 6 Dump-and-Go Freezer Meals in 1 Hour